scipy-conference/scipy_proceedings/papers/jim_pivarski/paper.rst

    Components of Awkward Array, as described in the text. :label:`awkward-1-0-layers`

-Most array operations are shallow, affecting only one or a few levels of the hierarchy, as in our :code:`a[:, 1:]` example above.
-Thus, recursive walks over array nodes to perform operations such as these only step over a few nodes in C++, at most a thousand for particle physics use-cases.
-Iterations over billions of array elements are restricted to CPU kernels and GPU kernels, so performance optimization can be exclusively focused on this layer.
+Most array operations are shallow, affecting only one or a few levels of the hierarchy, but even in the worst case, an operation initiated by a Python call steps over at most all of the nodes of an array, which is no more than thousands in particle physics use-cases.
+The number of elements in the array can be billions (multi-GB memory).
+The loops over array elements are strictly contained in the kernels, so performance optimizations can focus on this layer.

-The C++ layer is primarily motivated by interoperability with C++ codebases, which are common in particle physics.
+The C++ layer is therefore not motivated by performance, since that is the responsibility of the kernels.
+It exists because many particle physics libraries are written in C++ and having a full object model for the arrays in C++ allows us to pass data to and from C++ libraries as Awkward Arrays, avoiding unnecessary conversions.
+The C++ implementation freely uses dynamic dispatch (virtual methods) and atomic reference counting (shared pointers) to match Python's object model.

 Numba for just-in-time compilation
 ----------------------------------